awesomerustgenius/Blackspire/README.md

-# Dungeon Crawler
+# Blackspire

-A classic roguelike dungeon crawler game built with Rust, featuring procedurally generated dungeons, turn-based combat, and an Entity Component System (ECS) architecture.
+A classic roguelike blackspire game built with Rust, featuring procedurally generated dungeons, turn-based combat, and an Entity Component System (ECS) architecture.
 Navigate through dangerous levels, battle monsters, collect items, and retrieve the legendary Amulet of Yala to save your hometown!

 ## 🎮 Features